-At last—it's flower time, Portland.
+At last—it’s flower time, Portland.
 Look around: cherry blossoms, daffodils, and magnolias have already burst forth in home gardens, on the waterfront, along trails.
-Last year, a seemingly never-ending winter delayed spring's showiest feature.
-This year, Portland flowers are back on track—if not even a skosh early, despite that mid-to-late March freeze.
+The timing is always just a bit different: in 2017, a seemingly never-ending winter delayed spring’s showiest feature.
+And in 2018, blooms arrived a skosh early, despite a mid-to-late March freeze.

-The Old Farmer’s Almanac predicts a typical bipolar rain-sun-rain-sun Willamette Valley spring, albeit a bit warmer and drier than normal.
-Courtesy of climate change, summer will be warmer and rainier, with temperatures peaking in mid-June and July.
-That means now—before the dog days begin—just might be the best time to enjoy the city's local flora.
+Courtesy of climate change, Willamette Valley summers are tracking warmer and rainier, with temperatures peaking in mid-June and July.
+That means now—before the dog days begin—just might be the best time to enjoy the city’s local flora.